Registration of

 • for activities aimed at supporting shareholders, company management, and their families;

-• for actions that violate public safety, harm the national interest, aimed at discrimination;
+• for actions that violate public safety, harm the national interest, or are aimed at discrimination;

 • political, religious, trade union or other activities carried out for the benefit of shareholders and employees;